Sasha Stiles is a first-generation

-A future-facing polymath whose interests encompass art, literature, philosophy, identity and digital culture, Stiles also partners with organizations large and small to provide trends intelligence, creative strategy and unique content.
+A future-facing polymath whose interests encompass art, literature, philosophy and digital culture, Stiles frequently partners with organizations large and small to provide trends intelligence, creative strategy and unique content.

-The daughter of a Kalmyk mother and British father, a magna cum laude graduate of Harvard, and an Oxford M.St in 20th century literature and art history, Stiles lives just outside New York City with her husband and studio partner.
+A graduate of Harvard and Oxford, Stiles lives just outside New York City with her husband and studio partner,

 What does it mean to be human in a nearly posthuman era?